annytab/Annytab.Doxservr.Fortnox/README.md

 Decide on a directory that should be used to contain the appsettings.json file and to which files and logs should be saved.
 The default directory is "D:\\home\\AnnytabDoxservrFortnox" and this directory will work for a web job on Azure.
-You can choose any directory to contain files for the application but you have to add the directory path as an argument when you start the program if it is different from the default directory.
+You can choose any directory to contain files for the application but you have to add the directory path as an argument when you start the program (if the directory path is different from the default directory).

 Copy/Paste the appsettings.template.json file and rename the new file to appsettings.json.
 Save the created appsettings.json file in the last folder of your selected directory.
 You need to edit the settings in the appsettings.json file before you run the program.
 You can optionally add a appsettings.development.json file to the directory folder if you are testing the program locally, you need to manually add the AccessToken (FortnoxOptions) to the appsettings.development.json, the AccessToken is always written to the appsettings.json file only.
+You can use the ClientSecret that is set in FortnoxOptions, search for the integration in Fortnox by the ClientId.

 ### DoxservrOptions
 - **ApiHost:** The doxservr base url, https://www.doxservr.com or https://www.doxservr.se.